-Law students that complete fifty (50) total hours of approved public interest work such as charitable work, pro bono work or work in public service/government during their law school career will be admitted as fellows of the Public Interest Law Society upon graduation.
-Membership in the Faulkner Law Public Interest Law Society illustrates a law student's commitment to service.
-Membership also includes a notation of service on their transcript, special recognition in the graduation program, and eligibility for the Distinguished Public Interest Fellow Award.

-Distinctions within the Public Interest Law Society include:
+Law students that complete fifty (50) total hours of approved volunteer work during their law school careers will be admitted as Public Interest Society Fellows upon graduation.
+Fellowship in the Faulkner Law Public Interest Society illustrates a law student's commitment to helping others and bettering the community.
+Fellowship also includes a notation of service on the student's transcript, special recognition in the graduation program, and eligibility for the Distinguished Public Interest Fellow Award.
+Two special distinctions beyond Fellowship in the Public Interest Society:

-1. Distinguished Public Interest Award: The member of the Public Interest Law Society that best represents qualities of dedication to service and commitment to community will be honored with this award.
+- 1. Distinguished Public Interest Award: The member of the Public Interest Society that best represents qualities of dedication to service and commitment to community will be honored with this award.
 The award will be granted based on the recipient's amount of approved public interest hours turned in, the variety and scope of those hours completed while in law school and the individual's ability to exemplify the spirit of service.
-The Distinguished Public Interest Fellow is chosen each year by a panel that shall include the Director of

-Public Interest.
-This honor is presented at graduation.

-2. Fellows of the Public Interest Law Society that have completed a minimum requirement of hours in a particular service field will be given distinctions in the Public Interest Law Society.
+The Distinguished Public Interest Fellow is chosen in the spring of each year by a panel that includes the Director of Public Interest.
+This honor is announced at the Public Interest Society Induction and presented at graduation. - 2.
+Public Interest Merits of Distinction: Fellows that have completed thirty (30) volunteer hours in a particular service field will be given distinctions in the Public Interest Society.